Build a counter Application

 We start by querying the current count value, this is done by making an inspect request to the counter application running locally, to achieve this we run the below command in a new terminal:

-As seen in the third to last line of our received log, we can see the count value returned to be 0
+As seen in the second to last line of our received log, we can see the counter value returned to be 0

 2. Increase count value